amora197/pbgl-gdd/README.rst

 ::

-   attributes, samples, vcf_dataframe, chrom_len_dataframe = vcf_to_table(vcf_file)
+   samples, vcf_dataframe, chrom_len_dataframe = vcf_to_table(vcf_file)

 **Description**:

-Extracts information from a VCF file as input and returns 4 outputs.
-First, the available attributes will be printed, giving the user the option to input wanted attributes besides the mandatory ones (specified in this printed output).
+Extracts information from a VCF file as input and returns 3 outputs.
 The parameters are:

 1. ``vcf_file`` - path/name to VCF file.

-The 4 outputs are the following:
+The 3 outputs are the following:

-1. ``attributes`` - dictionary containing the available attributes/fields in the VCF file.
-2. ``samples`` - list of samples in the VCF file.
+1. ``samples`` - list of samples in the VCF file.
-3. ``vcf_dataframe`` - pandas dataframe containing fields specified in prompt.
+2. ``vcf_dataframe`` - pandas dataframe containing fields specified in prompt.
-4. ``chrom_len_dataframe`` - pandas dataframe containing the chromosome names and their respective lengths.
+3. ``chrom_len_dataframe`` - pandas dataframe containing the chromosome names and their respective lengths.